President and CEO

 Kayla McKeonEmail Kayla

 Kayla works to advance legislation beneficial to the Down syndrome community.
 Kayla gained experience working with Members of Congress as an intern for Congressman John Katko of New York.
-She was named NDSS Self–Advocate of the Year in 2016 and joined the NDSS staff the following year.
+She was named NDSS Self-Advocate of the Year in 2016 and joined the NDSS staff the following year.
 As the first registered lobbyist with Down syndrome, Kayla is a spokesperson for NDSS and the Down syndrome community, participating in media and speaking publicly both nationally and internationally.
-Kayla holds an associate degree in general studies from Onondaga Community College.
+Kayla has an associate degree in general studies from Onondaga Community College.

 Michelle RayEmail Michelle